smscommunity/sms-guide/_game/shines/pianta/episode5.md

 - Press B to wallslide then shortly after Mario releases from the wall, begin hovering
 - Either hover backwards into the mushroom or turn Mario around and hover forward
+- Once clipped inside the mushroom, release R and fall into the loading zone

 {% include yt.html id="G3AoGuMdtp8" %}
 ## Secret